Appointment of supervisors

 A team of at least two appropriately qualified supervisors will be established and maintained for each student on the recommendation of the Head of School and PVC or Institute Director.
 Supervision teams must include either a principal or an executive supervisor, and will normally have one of the following compositions:

-- Principal supervisor plus at least one associate and/or external supervisors
+- Principal supervisor plus at least one Deakin associate and possibly external supervisors

 - Two co-supervisors, one of whom will be the executive supervisor, plus possibly one or more associate and/or external supervisor/s

 - Executive supervisor and a research adviser, possibly with one or more associate and/or external supervisor/s.

 Definitions of each type of supervisor can be found in the Higher Degrees by Research Supervision Procedure.

 The principal supervisor must be a member of the staff of the University (i.e. a paid employee) who holds the degree for which the student is enrolled, or who has other qualifications and publications which the University accepts as equivalent in standing to that degree.
 Principal supervisors must have experience of supervision at the level of the degree for which the student is enrolled.
 They need to have supervised at least one previous student to completion at that level as either a principal or an associate supervisor, or they need to have completed Deakin's Supervision Fast-Track Program.

 The role of the principal supervisor is to provide instruction, assistance, a sounding board for ideas and plans, and review and criticism of written material.
 Team supervision provides students with formal access to a wider range of supervisors.

 Your relationship and advice